-The applicant is encouraged to incorporate species from Council's publication Indigenous Plants for the Bushland Shire available at Council's website hornsby.nsw.gov.au as part of the development.
+The applicant is encouraged to incorporate plant species indigenous to Hornsby Shire as part of the development.
+Refer to Council's website www.hornsby.nsw.gov.au.

 4.4.12 Vehicle Access and Parking

 a.
 Development that provides sufficient and convenient parking for residents and visitors with vehicular access that is simple, safe and direct.